A-Awad1/Abstract-Dash/README.md

   - `MONGO_COLLECTION` – collection name

 > ⚠️ **MongoDB Network Access**:
-> If deploying to a hosting service (e.g., Vercel, Netlify), make sure your **MongoDB IP whitelist** allows external connections.
+> If deploying to a hosting service (e.g. Netlify), make sure your **MongoDB IP whitelist** allows external connections.
 You can set it to `0.0.0.0/0` (allow from anywhere) during development, but in production it’s strongly recommended to restrict to trusted IPs for better security.

 - Initial Data